Box 3 Tax and Investing

 IBKR Ireland, Trading 212, Revolut, Wise, and crypto exchange balances are all Box 3 taxable.
 If they are not pre-filled in your aangifte, that does not mean they are exempt — it means the broker did not report automatically.

 Box 3 is based on your balance on 1 January, not your gains during the year.
-Your portfolio can fall 30% and you still owe tax based on what you held at the start of that year.
-This is the system’s most counterintuitive feature — and the main legal argument driving the 2028 reform.
+Your portfolio can fall 30% and you still owe tax based on what you held at the start of that year — unless you submit your actual return and it produces a lower bill via the tegenbewijsregeling.

 Fiscal partners can freely allocate Box 3 assets between them in any proportion.
 If one partner has a much higher income and therefore a lower marginal tax credit, allocating more assets to the lower-income partner can reduce the overall household bill.